elliscode/ellisrecipes/markdown/Ermine Frosting.md

 - `200` g frozen peaches, thawed and blended with milk
 - `240` g should be total weight after you simmer the milk and fruit mixture

-### Candied Pecan Option
+### Candied Pecan / Walnut Option

 - replace white sugar with brown sugar
-- `1` recipe of candied pecans, blitzed in food processor
+- `1` recipe of candied pecans / walnuts, blitzed in food processor

-### Blueberry Option

-- `1` pint blueberries
-- `2` oz water
-- bring to a boil, then simmer for 60 minites

-## Split or Curdled buttercream repair

-- `50` g white chocolate chips, melted
-- mix in with the split buttercream

 ## Instructions